New hope for children suffering from heart defects

 CP Has Heart Cardiovascular Awards will fund cardiac research grants at hospitals and research institutes across the country, with a focus on solutions for families.

 At the Alberta Children's Hospital, technological and scientific research significantly advances the understanding of congenital heart anomalies and improves outcomes.
-CP's donation during the 2016 CP Women's Open supported the development of liquid biopsy, a non-invasive procedure that doctors hope will replace invasive tissue biopsies currently used to determine if a child's transplanted heart is being attacked by his or her immune system.
+The 2016 CP Women's Open helped raise $2 million for the development of liquid biopsy, a non-invasive procedure that doctors hope will replace invasive tissue biopsies currently used to determine if a child's transplanted heart is being attacked by his or her immune system.
 This new approach, in combination with the advanced DNA sequencing technologies at the Alberta Children's Hospital Research Institute, can also be used to make a genetic diagnosis for congenital heart disease before a baby is born.

 Two thirds of the funds raised during the 2014 CP Women's Open went to the CP Healthy Hearts Research Fund to improve the quality of life of children with heart disease.
 The Children's Health Foundation and the Children's Health Research Institute (CHRI) identified three areas where further pediatric cardiac research was required to develop a better understanding of heart disease in children: 1) Identify and visualize the underlying genetic causes of heart defects early in the process of heart development; 2) Determine the exercise capacity of children with congenital heart disease; 3) Assess environment factors that prevent children from engaging in physical activity or healthy food choices.